thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 The LLM has provided you with one or more hypothesis from your work.
 Is this the amount of hypothesis the same as the amount you specified?

+Yes

-Please write the amount of hypothesis you had for the study: []
+Please write the amount of hypothesis you had for the study: [2]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;